SEKOIA-IO/documentation/docs/playbooks/library/sekoia-io.md

-### Get CTI Report
+### Comment Alert

-Retrieve the details of a report
+Attach a new comment on an Alert